 (D) Information on detected contaminants.

-(1) This paragraph specifies the requirements for information to be included in each report for contaminants subject to mandatory monitoring (except Cryptosporidium) and applies to:
+(1) This paragraph specifies the requirements for information to be included in each report for contaminants subject to mandatory monitoring (except Cryptosporidium) and applies to all of the following:

 (2) The data relating to these contaminants shall be displayed in one table or in several adjacent tables.
 Any additional monitoring results which a community water system chooses to include in its report shall be displayed separately.

-(3) The data shall be derived from data collected to comply with USEPA and state monitoring and analytical requirements during the previous calendar year except that:
+(3) The data shall be derived from data collected to comply with USEPA and state monitoring and analytical requirements during the previous calendar year with the following exception:

-(4) For detected regulated contaminants (listed in the appendix to this rule), the table(s) shall contain:
+(4) For detected regulated contaminants (listed in the appendix to this rule), the tables shall contain all of the following information:

-(c) If there is no MCL for a detected contaminant, the table shall indicate that there is a MRDL, MRDLG, treatment technique, or specify the action level, applicable to that contaminant, and the report shall include the definitions for MRDL, MRDLG, treatment technique and/or action level, as appropriate, specified in paragraph (C)(3) of this rule;
+(c) If there is no MCL for a detected contaminant, the table shall indicate that there is a MRDL, MRDLG, treatment technique or specify the action level, applicable to that contaminant, and the report shall include the definitions for MRDL, MRDLG, treatment technique or action level, as applicable, specified in paragraph (C)(3) of this rule .

-(d) For contaminants subject to an MCL or MRDL, except turbidity and total coliforms, the highest contaminant level used to determine compliance with state primary drinking water rules and the range of detected levels, as follows:
+(d) For contaminants subject to an MCL or MRDL, except turbidity, total coliform, fecal coliform and E. coli, the highest contaminant level used to determine compliance with state primary drinking water rules and the range of detected levels, as follows: